sagemath/sagewiki_to_gh-2022-10-10/sage-uw.md

  * Fri,  Mar 2, 10:30 in B027: Robert Miller -- Title: Opening Graph Automorphisms
 Abstract:

-Bill McKay has written what many people agree to be the world's fastest automorphism computation package, "nauty."
+Brendan !McKay has written what many people agree to be the world's fastest automorphism computation package, "nauty."
 The package is given a labelled graph G and an ordered partition P, and it outputs the partition stabilizer subgroup of the automorphism group and,